OpenMW/openmw/docs/source/reference/modding/settings/navigator.rst

 :Default:	False

 Write nav mesh to file to be able to open by RecastDemo application.
-Usually it is more usefull to have both enable write recast mesh to file and this options enabled.
+Usually it is more useful to have both enable write recast mesh to file and this options enabled.
 RecastDemo supports .obj files.
 Potentially decreases performance.